Round 1 Schedule

 Tournament Points will be categorized by throwing discipline.
 Tournament Points from Standard and Premier tournaments will be aggregated and totaled separately from Big Axe and Knife tournaments.
 Because this category of points is separate, tournaments can award points as Marquees do.
 Should a player compete in tournaments of each discipline, they will have separate Tournament Point totals, one from Standard and Premier tournaments combined, one from Big Axe tournaments, and one from Knife tournaments.

-Tournament Rating and Women's Tournaments
+Tournament Rating and Tournament Eligibility

 Tournament Rating and Average Limited Tournaments